-RSS (Really Simple Syndication) is a technology that easily allows you to receive updates from web sites, library databases and other online resources all in one location.
+RSS (Rich Site Summary or sometimes Really Simple Syndication) is a technology that easily allows you to receive updates from web sites, library databases and other online resources all in one location.

 The information is supplied through an "RSS feed" that you subscribe to, and it's collected by a feed reader (also called an aggregator).